Joel Derfner: Other musicals and songs

 Derfner is on the faculty of the Graduate Musical Theater Writing Program at New York University.

 Television appearances

 Derfner co-starred in the first season of the 2010 Sundance Channel reality television show Girls Who Like Boys Who Like Boys, along with his best friend Sarah Rose, a travel and nonfiction writer whom he met at Harvard in the early 1990s.
 One of the show's producers knew him from musical theater writing circles, and suggested he audition for the show.
-On the strength of his book Swish, and his imminent marriage to his fiancé Mike, he and Rose were cast.Lawfully Wedded Husband, p.
-93. The show filmed from February through May 2010, including Derfner's legal marriage in Iowa, and aired beginning in December 2010.
-He has since publicly criticized the show's producers for their editing and manipulation of statements and sentiments, which sometimes ended up on air as the opposite of fact.Lawfully Wedded Husband, p.
-117.
+On the strength of his book Swish, and his imminent marriage to his fiancé Mike, he and Rose were cast.
+The show filmed from February through May 2010, including Derfner's legal marriage in Iowa, and aired beginning in December 2010.
+He has since publicly criticized the show's producers for their editing and manipulation of statements and sentiments, which sometimes ended up on air as the opposite of fact.

 In 2012 he also appeared on the PBS LGBT show In the Life.